bsmith89/longev-mgen/doc/submission.md

 # Discussion

-Mice are a key model system for study of the mammalian gut microbiome, with an outsized importance in testing mechanistic hypotheses for the roles of this community in host health [@Nguyen2015].
+Mice are a key model system for the study of the mammalian gut microbiome, with an outsized importance in testing mechanistic hypotheses about the roles of this community in host health [@Nguyen2015].
 The
 generalizability of observations made in mice is a constant